Gesee-y/Cruise/src/ecs/README.md

   # Modify the children
 ```

 * **Bitset-based Change tracking**: Cruise ECS allows querying only entities that have changed for a given component using the syntax `Modified[Type]` for a given frame through query filters.
 You can also query components that have not changed using `not Modified[Type]`.
+They are relative to frames, extremely performant and easily serializable/diffable.

 * **Tick-based change tracking**: Cruise allows you for a more local change tracking using **Hierarchical ticks** per components, which are like hibitset but the summary of the lower structure is the highest tick in the underlying chunk, which allow fast entity skipping.
+They are relative to other ticks, have good performances and add extra information to the bitset change tracking.

 * **Integrated event system**: Cruise ECS allows you to listen for events such as entity creation and more: